BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/Stalkers Use Shields/README.md

  * Converted to BLCM format *(Requires BLCMM now, will not work with FilterTool)*
  * Update to use the same skinpools as BL2 Cold Dead Hands
  * Include skinpool reassignments, so no part of UCP is required
+ * Cosmetic change: Condensed the rarity choice comments so that regular and badass enemy equip chances are printed on the same line.

 **v1.0.0** - June 2, 2018
  * Initial Release